Symmetry, Thermodynamics and Topology in Active Matter: Chiral active matter

 \section{Chiral active matter}

 An object is conventionally termed chiral \cite{kelvin1894molecular,pasteur1848relations,lubensky1998chirality,harris1999molecular} if it cannot be superimposed on its image in a plane mirror by means of rigid motions.
 Chirality can enter through structure, as in a helix in three dimensions or a scalene triangle in two, or dynamically, as in a spinning object such as a rotary molecular motor.
-In $2D$ chirality is uniquely defined with respect to an axis normal to the plane in which the system lives, such us the clockwise (CW) or counterclockwise (CCW) sense of rotation of a spinner.
+In $2D$ chirality is uniquely defined with respect to an axis normal to the plane in which the system lives, such as the clockwise (CW) or counterclockwise (CCW) sense of rotation of a spinner.
 In $3D$, however, the handedness of an object depends, quite literally, on one's point of view \cite{efrati2014orientation}.
 Indeed an object that is three-dimensionally \textit{achiral} in an absolute sense can nonetheless display chiral behavior in its dynamical response about a given axis \cite{dietler2020chirality}.
 Chirality is inescapable in biology, and living matter is active, so it is natural to explore the interplay of chirality and activity.
-Indeed chirality was the subject of intense discussions in the Active20 program.
-For us what matters is that chirality describes the \textit{absence} of a symmetry.
-Asymmetry, in active systems, begets spontaneous motion and governs its direction.
-From this point of view a pragmatic approach emerges, in which chirality manifests itself through time-reversal-breaking stresses and currents constructed from local fields and their gradients, with an odd number of appearances of the Levi-Civita tensor as permitted in a parity-broken active system.